Mark H. Hayden Mark-et al. Logo

 I use several Spyware removal programs such as these below:

-Click here for my directions on running each of these programs.,
+Click here for my instructions on running each of these programs.,

 Click here to see comparison of different spyware programs.,